ScaleWeather/floccus/README.md

 ## Double precision

 By default floccus uses single-precision (32-bit) floating-point variables.
 If increased accuracy is needed (at the cost of performance) `double_precision` feature can be enabled to use double-precision (64-bit) floating point.

 ## Input checking

-To prevent any unexpected behaviour, all functions check whether provided inputs are within a reasonable range.
+To prevent any unexpected behavior, all functions check whether provided inputs are within a reasonable range.
 Exact limits are specified in the documentation of each function.
-If the input is out of range the function will return an `InputError::OutOfRange` with erronous input specified.
+If the input is out of range the function will return an `InputError::OutOfRange` with erroneous input specified.

 ## Debugging

 If additional information is needed about which function returns the error and why, `debug` feature can be enabled.
 With that feature when returning the error function will also print the error message to `log` with additional information about the error.
 This feature potentially is not zero-cost so it is optional.

 ## Benchmarks

-Functions provided in this crate are inteded for use in, i. a., numerical models.
+Functions provided in this crate are intended for use in, i. a., numerical models.
 To provide the user information about performance overhead of each function all functions are benchmarked using [criterion.rs](https://bheisler.github.io/criterion.rs/book/index.html).
 Github Actions automatically runs all benchmarks.

 To check the latest benchmark results the newest workflow on [Github Actions page of floccus](https://github.com/ScaleWeather/floccus/actions).